Subcher/Youtube-Music-Download/README.md

 # Youtube Music Download
 A simple script to download free music from YouTube using `yt-dlp` and `ffmpeg`.
+It will output a `.m4a` file with metadatas : title (russian to english autotranslation), artist and square thumbnail.
 ## Requirements
 - Python 3.x
 - `yt-dlp` (YouTube downloader)